 Last night I had a dreamemory–a mixture of factual memories and dream-logic.
 Still recovering from it, my mind is a bit jumbled.
-The story under the cut.
+This is what I dreamed:

 I live in a small apartment on the ground floor, next to a few other apartments.
 They are in a kind of zig-zag shape of short 90-degree angles.
 I’m a small child.
 I see a bunch of people outside, including a man and several children next to a large vehicle.
 Like an extended family going on a trip.
 I go outside to look.
 I’m next to some bushes.
 I have a friend with me but I don’t see or look at her, I just feel her presence.

 The guy sees me next to the bushes and comes over.
 He is threatening and I try to escape but he forces me onto a schoolbus.
 The schoolbus leaves with him, a few other men, and several children.
 There are a few boys but it’s mostly girls.
 I look toward the front of the bus and the man is there forcing himself one of the kids.
 He’s working his way toward the back.
 I know I’m somewhere in line.
 Another man on the other side of the bus is doing something similar.

 I’m absolutely terrified.
 I was handcuffed previously but I somehow opened up one of the cuffs.
 They hang off my right hand.
 I wait for the right moment and dash toward a side door on the bus.
 One of the men almost catches me but I wiggle free and escape.
 I’m in some kind of field like the yard of the house I grew up in, but the house isn’t there and there’s a huge forest.
 The schoolbus is parked where my parents used to park their van.

 I know I can’t run faster than the man so I try to hide and trick them.
 One of the men has a gun.
 I sneak around, get them to look in one direction and then double back the other way without them knowing.
 I could be anywhere now as far as they know.
 I find a way out through the trees and run into the forest.